logo

 Example 4: Frame based classification using Gemini 1.5 Pro

 Frame-based classification is utilized in scenarios similar to segmentation masks.
 Gemini 1.5 Pro can analyze an hour-long video and identify the specific timestamps for a particular event.
-Below is an example that verifies whether the driver is distracted on each frame.

 Additional considerations